AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

     end B;

-As expected, the code can now be compiled without issues.
+As expected, we can now compile the code without issues.

 Note that we can also use limited with clauses for both packages.
-In this case, we must declare all components using anonymous access types:
+If we do that, we must declare all components using anonymous access types:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Packages.Limited_Visibility_2